-ABORT: Terminates any HP-IB activity and returns control to the system controller.
-Terminates all bus communications by unlistening and untalking all devices.
-Parameters remain as they were before the ABORT generate an SRQ.
+ABORT: Terminates any HP-IB activity and returns control to the system generate an SRQ.
 Typically, SRQ indicates data is ready to transmit and/or an error condition exists.
 The counter can send an SRQ to the controller under any, or all of the following conditions, as defined by the Service Request Mask.